An Introduction to Geometric Topology: Surface diffeomorphisms

 Since the endpoints $p$ and $q$ of $l_i$ are attractors, the map $\tilde\varphi$ fixes at least one point in the interior of $I_i$, and we show that it cannot fix two: if $\tilde \varphi$ fixes $r$ and $s$ in the interior of $I_i$, then it fixes the box $[p,r] \times [s,q]$ that has non-zero measure, a contradiction since $\lambda > 1$.
 There is a single fixed point in $l_i$, and it must be repulsive.

-The dynamics of $\tilde \varphi$ on $\partial \matH^2$ is described in Fig.~\ref{pAdynamics:fig}.
-The support of $\mu_s$ in $S_g$ is the closure of the projection of the $k$ red lines, by Proposition \ref{minimal:dense:prop}.
-The closure of the projection of the $k$ green line is another invariant geodesic lamination $\mu_u$, which must be full and minimal because $\varphi$ is pseudo-Anosov.
+The dynamics of $\tilde \varphi$ on $\partial \matH^2$ is described in Figure \ref{pAdynamics:fig}.
+The closure of the projection of the $k$ \iftoggle{BW}{light grey}{green} lines is another invariant geodesic lamination $\mu_u$, which must be full because $\varphi$ is pseudo-Anosov.

 We now prove that $\mu_u$ admits some (non unique) transverse measure and can hence be considered as an element of $\ML$.
 The dynamics shows that for some curve $\gamma\in\calS$ the supports of $\varphi^{-k}(\gamma)$ tend to that of $\mu_u$.
 The sequence $\varphi^{-k}([\gamma])\in \PML$ hence converges on a subsequence to a projective measured geodesic lamination with support $\mu_u$.